FarronF/limerick-council-meetings/meetings/2020/02/21-Meeting of the Limerick City and County Council Joint Policing Committee/Minutes - Meeting of the Limerick City and County Council Joint Policing Committee - 12th December 2019.md

 “I will ask at the next Meeting what plans are in place to put a proper policing operation in Limerick

+City centre during the Christmas/New Year period”.
+---
-City centre during the Christmas/New Year period”.--- Members asked that more Gardaí be allocated to the Market Quarter to address anti social
+Members asked that more Gardaí be allocated to the Market Quarter to address anti social

 behaviour in the area.